JonasAlfredsson/docker-fail2ban/README.md

 The content of these mails are regulated by the string that is assigned to the environment variable `F2B_ACTION`.
-If you are using the "sendmail" program there is currently four different options available for you, and they point to specific files that should be run when sending mail.
+If you are using the "sendmail" program there are currently four different options available for you, and they point to specific files that should be run when sending a mail.
 The options are:

 - `action_`: action.d/[**sendmail**.conf][19]
 - `action_mw`: action.d/[**sendmail-whois**.conf][20]